-The receipt of an AKRNEN EV code indicates that the vector was transmitted by the node and was correctly received by the IDENTing master.
+The receipt of an AKRNEn EV code indicates that the vector was transmitted by the node and was correctly received by the IDENTing master.

-Stall Timeout on Slave Transaction -- STO (SUM S:ERROR) -- This EV code is output if the user interface stalls a data cycle for more than 127 consecutive cycles.
-A node that is not a slave will also receive the STO EV code if it extends a VAXBI transaction for more than 127 cycles.
+Stall Timeout on Slave Transaction -- STO (SUM S:ERROR) -- This EV code is output if the user interface stalls a data cycle for more than 127 consecutive cycles and if bit <13> of the Device Register is not set.
+If bit <13> of the Device Register is not set, a node that is not a slave will also receive the STO EV code if it extends a VAXBI transaction for more than 127 cycles.
 (See Section 15.5.1.1 on the use of STALL to extend VAXBI transactions.)
-If the user interface asserts the STALL code while BI BSY L is asserted on the VAXBI bus and holds it for more than 127 consecutive cycles, then the BIIC outputs this EV code.
-The STO bit in the slave's Bus Error Register is also set.
+If the user interface asserts the STALL code while BI BSY L is asserted on the VAXBI bus and holds it for more than 127 consecutive cycles, then the BIIC outputs this EV code and the STO bit in the slave's Bus Error Register will also set (unless bit <13> of the Device Register is set).
 The BIIC slave port terminates its participation in or its effect on the transaction when the timeout occurs and transmits NO ACKs on the BI CNF lines.